 Actually, we are going to talk about philodendrons and pothos plants; two of the most resilient houseplants to grow.
 The most common forms of both are climbing or vining type plants.
 In their native environments, philodendrons and pothos can be found climbing trees; when grown indoors, they climb or trail over tables, across shelves, and in windows.
 Pothos plants can also be readily found growing on wooden posts; these are typically called totems.

-There are also upright growing philodendrons such as Xanadu and Split Leaf Philodendrons.
+There are also upright growing philodendrons such as Xanadu, Split Leaf Philodendrons and the above pictured, Golden Goddess.
 The VERY popular Monstera deliciosa plants used to be considered philodendrons but are technically not philodendrons.
 Monsteras are from Mexico, and known for their pineapple flavored fruit and large leaf and plant size.
 Hence their botanical or scientific name, Monstera deliciosa.

 What this boils down to is that all plants in the Arum family share similarities.
 But, like any family, there can be a lot of contrasting characteristics too.
 For example, even plants that are closely related, such as in the same plant family, could require very different growing conditions.
 Fortunately, all of the Arum cousins we are talking about in this post, have similar growing needs.

 Potting Soil for Philodendrons, Pothos and Monstera Plants

 Each of these plants prefer well-drained soil.
 We say that a lot, we know.
 What is well-drained soil?
 It’s a soil that can hold some water but will also allow water to be released.
 Usually, these soils consist of at least some sphagnum moss and perlite, and possibly small particles of bark.
 The perlite and bark break up the moisture absorbing moss, providing some air space and allowing water to flow through.
 The Ferti-Lome Ultimate Potting Mix and our Good Earth brand Professional Growing Mix are both well-draining potting soils.